 Treatment options for disc conditions in the vertebral column

 If you have a herniated or bulging disc, your doctor will usually first recommend a nonsurgical course of treatment that may include:

 - Hot and cold therapy to reduce swelling and pain

 Not every patient will respond well to conservative treatments.
-If your physician has decided that surgery may be your best option, contact Laser Spine Institute.
+If your doctor has informed you that surgery may be your best option, reach out to Laser Spine Institute.
 Our minimally invasive spine surgery can treat painful spine conditions while offering our patients no lengthy recovery and less risk of complication compared to traditional open neck or back procedures.^

-Our minimally invasive decompression and stabilization procedures are performed using small incisions on an outpatient basis, which means patients can avoid the several nights of hospitalization often associated with traditional open neck or back surgery.
+Our minimally invasive decompression and stabilization procedures are performed using a small incision on an outpatient basis, which means patients can avoid the several nights of hospitalization often associated with traditional open neck or back surgery.